 7. 'X-Men: Mutant Apocalypse'

 Yeah, we gotta shout out the X-Men once again!
-When they popped up on the SNES, Capcom made sure to do right by them with this action platformer that's simple yet oh so enjoyable from start to finish.
+When they popped up on the SNES, Capcom made sure to do right by them with this action platformer that's simple yet oh-so enjoyable from start to finish.
 While challenging, X-Men: Mutant Apocalypse is worth enduring thanks to its nice selection of characters and solid beat-'em-up mechanics.
 Being able to smash some random goons as Beast, Gambit, Psylocke, and more is reason enough to crown this game as one of the best Marvel games.

 8. 'Marvel Super Heroes'

 Everything that worked in X:Men: Children of the Atom got applied to this all-Marvel fighting game.
-We love this fighter so much for putting us on to some of the lesser-known Marvel characters from its vast comic book universe (now we know Shuma Gorath and Blackheart like the back of our hand!).
-Marvel Super Heroes actual gameplay is awesome - the Gems system adds an extra layer to all the combat at hand and gifts each character with some signature skills that look extra cool when executed.
+We love this fighter so much for putting us on to some of the lesser-known Marvel characters from its vast comic book universe (now we know Shuma Gorath and Blackheart like the back of our hands!).
+Marvel Super Heroes' actual gameplay is awesome - the Gems system adds an extra layer to all the combat at hand and gifts each character with some signature skills that look extra cool when executed.

 9. 'Marvel Super Heroes In War of the Gems'

 Just like X-Men: Mutant Apocalypse, Marvel Super Heroes in War of the Gems went the action-packed route with a beat 'em up starring Marvel's finest heroes.
 Captain America, Iron Man, Spider-Man, Wolverine, and The Hulk group up in this SNES classic to help Adam Warlock gather the gems and defeat Thanos.
-We still get so much amusement from this game thanks to its all-star lineup of bosses - Nebula, Doctor Doom, and Sasquatch pops up to stop us at different intervals (to no avail, though!).
+We still get so much amusement from this game thanks to its all-star lineup of bosses - Nebula, Doctor Doom, and Sasquatch pop up to stop us at different intervals (to no avail, though!).